xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 pure, but tend to have bits of each technique.

 I can think of  several  examples.
-I've already mentioned one: most interpreters, such as Microsoft BASIC,  for  example, trans- late the source code (tokenize it) into an  intermediate  form so that it'll be easier to parse real time.
+I've already mentioned one: most interpreters, such as Microsoft BASIC,  for  example, translate the source code (tokenize it) into an  intermediate  form so that it'll be easier to parse real time.

 Another example is an assembler.
 The purpose of an assembler, of